+The program cost for the 16-17 academic year has not yet been calcualted.
 Students are billed a program fee by the University of Iowa, which covers tuition, and a study abroad fee is also levied.
 Additionally, all students are required to have CISI insurance, for which they are automatically enrolled by Study Abroad.
 This insurance is in addition to any that the student already has, and in addition to the German health insurance that students will have while in Germany.
 Students are responsible for their transportation, living expenses, personal expenses, the cost of a passport, books, and other miscellaneous expenses related to living in Germany.
-Please see the link below for a breakdown of cost estimates for the fall 2014 semseter.
+Please see the link below for a breakdown of cost estimates for the fall 2015 semseter.
 Costs are usually the same for both semesters, if not slightly less expensive during the spring.

 Contact Study Abroad to make an appointment with the AYF program coordinator.

 For early conditional acceptance : December 6, 2015

 Approved early applicants: click here to apply

 Please fill out and return to Study Abroad, 1111 UCC, by February 24, 2016:

 After applying for a Study Abroad Program, notice of withdrawal must be made in writing to University of Iowa Study Abroad.
 The date on which the letter or e-mail message is received is the date by which your costs will be calculated.
 If for any reason you withdraw after the confirmation deadline and before or during the course of the program, the amount/percentage shown in the following chart represents what you will be required to pay to the University of Iowa.